scpaworks/scpaworks.github.io/appointments.md

      <a class="image" href="assets/apptoto/tableFieldNames.png"><img src="assets/apptoto/tableFieldNames.png" /></a>

      1. You must enter a combination of these fields in the Unique Appt Id field under Step 3 of the importing process.
-See below for a suggested format.
+Here is a suggested format:

           {% raw %}
           {{ title }} - {{ name }} - {{ date }} - {{ time }}